Hyundai showcases world's first self-driven fuel cell electric vehicles

 About Hyundai Motor

 Established in 1967, Hyundai Motor Company is committed to becoming a lifetime partner in automobiles and beyond.
 The company leads the Hyundai Motor Group, an innovative business structure capable of circulating resources from molten iron to finished cars.
-Hyundai Motor has eight manufacturing bases and seven design & technical centers worldwide and in 2017 sold about 4.7 million vehicles globally.
-With more than 110,000 employees worldwide, Hyundai Motor continues to enhance its product line-up with localized models and strives to strengthen its leadership in clean technology, starting with the world’s first mass-produced hydrogen-powered vehicle, ix35 Fuel Cell and IONIQ, the world’s first model with three electrified powertrains in a single body type.
+Hyundai Motor has eight manufacturing bases and seven design and technical centers worldwide and in 2017 sold 4.5 million vehicles globally.
+With more than 110,000 employees worldwide, Hyundai Motor continues to enhance its product line-up with localized models and strives to strengthen its leadership in clean technology, starting with the world’s first mass-produced fuel cell electric vehicle, ix35 Fuel cell and IONIQ, the world’s first model with three electrified powertrains in a single body type.